Definition of Stop Loss Order

 Advantages of Stop Loss Order are given below:

-- Limits Loss: When the investor sets the price the loss is limited by it, the only loss that occurs beyond this is due to execution delays
+- Limits Loss: When the investor sets the price, the loss is limited by it; the only loss that occurs beyond this is due to execution delays

-- Useful in Multiple Securities Portfolios: When there are several securities in a portfolio, there are greater chances of oversight, therefore stop loss order leads to reducing the risk due to lack of monitoring all the stocks.
+- Useful in Multiple Securities Portfolios: When there are several securities in a portfolio, there are greater chances of oversight, therefore a stop loss order leads to reducing the risk due to lack of monitoring all the stocks.